jjtbsomhorst/eu.jeroensomhorst.anwb/README.md

 ## Changelog

+0.4.4
+* Fixed a grammar issue with radar checks condition
+* Fixed a bug that would cause the api to return empty results instead of the real results

 0.4.2
 * Added condition to check if there are police checks on specified road
 * Added condition to check if there are road works on specified road